confighq/confighq/README.md

 ## How to use
 **configHQ** can be managed through a user-friendly, web-based admin interface.

+The core of the user interface is a query builder, which is used for easy setup of configuration rules or value storage.